By Hugh Griffin-Banerjee and Miranda Park

-This is the second article in a series of three which examines the relative economic performance of Republican and Democratic administrations over the last forty years.
-If you haven’t already done so, start with the first article, which compares management of the federal debt––a contest the underdog Democrats won, and not by a small margin.
+This is the second article in a series of three which examines the relative economic performance of Republican and Democratic administrations in the 40 years from 1977 through 2017.
+If you haven’t already done so, start with the first article, which compares management of the federal debt—a contest the underdog Democrats won, and not by a small margin.

-In this article, we determine which party has been the better steward of economic growth, also from 1977 to 2017.
+In this article, we determine which party has been the better steward of economic growth during the same four decades.
 There are a lot of ways to gauge economic growth, but most are arguable or complicated or both.
-(See Notes below.)
+(See our Notes below.)
 For the purpose of this comparison, we’ve chosen yet another simple, agnostic, and numeric yardstick: relative stock market performance during each party’s administrations.

 Forthwith, the incoming and outgoing S&P 500 indices by Republican and Democratic administration were as follows:

-Using the S&P 500 as a benchmark, the last three Democratic administrations beat the last three Republican administrations––by a factor of ten.
+Using the S&P 500 as a benchmark, the last three Democratic administrations beat the last three Republican administrations––by a factor of more than four!

 1) The comparison begins on February 1, 1977, twelve days after Jimmy Carter was inaugurated, and continues through February 1, 2017, twelve days after Barack Obama left office.

-2) The commonest economic metrics we might have chosen but didn’t were per capita income and gross domestic product (GDP) growth.
-Since 1977, per capita income has increased every year except 1991, 2002, and 2009, but the majority of that growth favored the wealthy––which may make it the Republican party’s favorite benchmark (although Republican presidents were in office all three years), but not ours.
-The other candidate was GDP growth, but this measure by its nature has a long policy tail.
-There’s no reasonable way to approximate the beginning and end points of each administration’s influence, and the length of the tails will vary.
+2) Common metrics we might have chosen but didn’t were per capita income and gross domestic product (GDP) growth.
+Since 1977, per capita income has increased every year except 1991, 2002, and 2009, but the majority of that growth favored the wealthy––which may make it the Republican party’s favorite benchmark, but it’s certainly not ours.
+The other candidate was GDP growth, but this measure has a long policy tail.
+There’s no reasonable way to approximate the beginning of each administration’s influence, and the length of the tails will vary.